alexjcode/adult-swim-singles-wiki/README.md

 # The Adult Swim Singles Program (2010-2021)

-Adult Swim curates and releases free music every year though their *Adult Swim Singles Program* and Williams Street Records.
-Each year of free music is confined to its own web page with colorful psychedelic animations, but it can be a bit cumbersome to scroll through each one and look at them all as a whole.
+Adult Swim curates and released free music for over a decade though *Adult Swim Singles* and Williams Street Records.
+Each year of free music was confined to its own web page with colorful psychedelic animations, but it can be a bit cumbersome to scroll through each one for track info.
 This page indexes every song released as an Adult Swim Single since 2010.

 <br />